Charles Ejogo

-Charles Ejogo (born 1976) is a British entrepreneur who is the inventor of the Umbrolly umbrella vending machine.
-Ejogo appeared on the first episode of the UK television programme Dragons' Den where he "won" £150,000 funding (£ today) for his "Umbrolly" umbrella vending machines.
+Charles Ejogo (born 1976) is a Nigerian-British entrepreneur who is the inventor of the Umbrolly umbrella vending machine.
+Ejogo appeared on the first episode of the UK television programme Dragons' Den in 2005, where he "won" £150,000 funding (£ today) for his "Umbrolly" umbrella vending machines.

 Early life and career

 Born and raised in Chelsea, London, Ejogo is the son of Charles (Snr) and Elizabeth Douglas.
 His father (now deceased) was a Nigerian entrepreneur and his mother a Scottish tour guide.
 Ejogo attended the London Oratory School in Fulham, before going on to read Law at Staffordshire University, and then History and Politics at Goldsmiths, University of London.

 Ejogo worked in private banking for Merrill Lynch (in New York City and London) and then briefly for Deutsche Bank before going on to set up Umbrolly.

 Dragons' Den

 In 2005, Ejogo succeeded in the first ever episode of the British version of the business reality television programme Dragons' Den.
 In the episode, broadcast on 5 January 2005, his pitch for investment in an umbrella vending machine business resulted in Duncan Bannatyne and Peter Jones making a joint offer of £150,000, which he accepted.
 Seven months later, the deal collapsed and taking the advice of Dragon Peter Jones, Ejogo set up a new company without his original business partners, allowing him to start afresh.